 Water allows your body to flush waste and toxins from your cells and organs (especially your colon, skin, and liver), helps your hormone levels stay balanced, and helps you maintain consistent, efficient energy production and digestion.1

 During a modified fast, you need water more than ever.
 As your body enters a state of autophagy3 (a unique state triggered by fasting, in which your body “eats” and recycles damaged and dead cells) and begins to draw upon fat stores that are hiding toxins and heavy metals, you’ll be flushing a lot of bad stuff from your body.

 So, how much plain water should you be drinking each day of a fast?
 The minimum amount during a fast should be equivalent to half your body weight in ounces (e.g. if you weigh 160 lbs., drink 80 oz plain water, which is 10 8-oz glasses).

 Choose Alkaline Water Whenever Possible

 Whether you’re fasting or not, choose alkaline water (also known as ionized water) whenever you can.
 Our processed, chemical-laden world often leads to an overly acidic body pH, making you more vulnerable to all kinds of health problems, including liver disease, diabetes, acid reflux, and even cancer.

-Alkaline water that has a pH of 8 or 9 (out of 10), can help your body balance an overly acidic pH.
-If the water you drink is acidic (and it’s not just tap water that is acidic–distilled and R.O. water is, too!), then water molecules are “hungry,” causing them to scavenge needed electrons and minerals from tissues, teeth, and bones, to increase the pH and buffer acidity.
+Alkaline water that has a pH of 8 or 9 (out of 10) can help your body balance an overly acidic pH.
+If the water you drink is acidic (which is the case for tap water, distilled water, and reverse osmosis water), then water molecules are “hungry,” causing them to scavenge needed electrons and minerals from tissues, teeth, and bones, to increase the pH and buffer acidity.